 Submission: Please drop your students’ entries off at the Hoggetowne Medieval Faire office, which is located in the Historic Thomas Center.
 The street address is 302 NE 6th Avenue.
 The Thomas Center is open Monday thru Friday from 8 a.m. – 5 p.m.

-Entry Pickup: Due to the limited storage space, entries and unclaimed prizes must be picked up from the Thomas Center by Thursday, February 9th, or you may consider picking up the artwork from the Fairgrounds on Sunday, February 4th anytime after the award ceremony (or at 5:00 if coming just to pick up the artwork) or Monday morning before 10 a.m.
+Entry Pickup: Due to the limited storage space, entries and unclaimed prizes must be picked up from the Thomas Center by Thursday, February 9th, or you may pick up the artwork from the Fairgrounds on Sunday, February 4th after the award ceremony (or at 5:00 if coming just to pick up the artwork) or Monday morning before 10 a.m.